 We had our breakfast at a shop in Poiana Stampei on Tuesday 23rd July.
 I really like the fact small village shops have bars nearby so that people can consume what they bought.
 In this case we could comfortably recharge our electronics.
 Unfortunately the sardines in oil burst after opening leading to large stains on my trousers and merino shirt.
 Small accident in everyday life but big trouble when you cannot make laundry due to wet weather and you walk through a bear country.

 Few kilometers after leaving Poiana Stampei it started raining.
-Fortunately we were walking on a wide forest road, unfortunately we took a wrong one at a crossroad and then got wet and boots soaked while trying to shortcut to the right one.
+Fortunately we were walking on a wide forest road, unfortunately we took a wrong one at a crossroad and then got wet, boots fully soaked while trying to shortcut to the right one.

 We came to Călimani mountains and could see newly painted red and blue squares with arrows resembling tourist marking.
-I could remember my Romanian friend Horatiu Popa writing me that new trails had been marked in Călimani recently and it seemed this could be nice shortcut to the main ridge.
+I could remember my Romanian friend Horatiu Popa wrote me that new trails had been marked in Călimani recently and it seemed this could be nice shortcut to the main ridge.
 After a kilometer marking left the road and went up a steep hill.
 They are probably expecting to built a trail later, I thought.
-But this was nothing comparing to what happened when we climbed up on a side ridge.
+But the worst was about to come when we climbed up on a side ridge.
 The “marking” went through high grass with lots of fallen trees.
-It started raining again and we went forward only a hundred meters per hour fearing of tearing ponchos while crossing slippery tree trunks.
+It started raining again and we went forward only a hundred meters per hour fearing of tearing ponchos while crossing many slippery tree trunks.

 Wet walk through Călimani